Circadian Rhythm and Sleep

 Below are links to take you to specific sections within this article.
 That way, you can find the information you're looking for quickly, or feel free to read it in its entirety.

 Your internal clock or body clock, also known as your circadian rhythm, is responsible for more than just your sleep-wake cycle.
-Studies are beginning to reveal that the circadian rhythm is fully accountable for a healthy, functioning body regulating everything from behavior to cell division, to hormone production.
+Studies on circadian rhythm science are beginning to reveal that the circadian rhythm is fully accountable for a healthy, functioning body, regulating everything from behavior to cell division to hormone production.

 In 2017, Jeffrey C. Hall, Michael Rosbash, and Michael W. Young broke new ground in this field, earning the Nobel Prize in Physiology and Medicine.
 The researchers discovered the molecular mechanisms, such as suprachiasmatic nucleus (SCN), that control our circadian clock and the pineal gland's secretion of the hormone melatonin – how the biology of humans, plants, and animals synchronize with the Earth’s revolutions.